Ford Taurus (fifth generation): Water pump issues

-Water pumps on 2008 to 2009 Ford Taurus, 2008 to 2009 Mercury Sable, 2008 to 2009 Ford Taurus X, and 2013 to 2019 Ford Police Interceptor Sedan equipped with the 3.5-L Ford Cyclone V6, 3.5-L EcoBoost V6, and 3.7-L V6 have a tendency to fail and potentially ruin the engine when they do.
+Water pumps on 2008 to 2009 Ford Taurus, 2008 to 2009 Mercury Sable, 2008 to 2009 Ford Taurus X, and 2013 to 2019 Ford Police Interceptor Sedan equipped with the 3.5-L Ford Cyclone V6, 3.5-L EcoBoost V6, and 3.7-L V6 have a tendency to fail and potentially ruin the engine.
 The water pumps on these engines are internally mounted and driven by the timing chain.
-As a result, when they fail, antifreeze is dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
-Many of these water pump failures occur without warning, and repairs often cost thousands of dollars as the engine needs to be disassembled or removed from the vehicle to access the water pump.
-In some cases, the engine will need to be replaced outright.
-A class-action lawsuit was started against Ford as a result of this issue.
+As a result, when they fail, antifreeze is sometimes dumped directly into the crankcase; mixing with engine oil and potentially damaging the head gaskets and connecting rod bearings.
+Some of these water pump failures occur without warning, although most present themselves externally first, by way of a weephole that expels coolant next to the alternator.
+Repairs can cost thousands of dollars as the engine must be partially disassembled, or removed, to access the water pump.
+In some cases, the engine will need to be replaced outright, if the warning signs are ignored.
+A class-action lawsuit was initiated against Ford as a result of this issue, but no settlement was reached against Ford.